-For complexity measurements in this paper, we measure only polynomial degree (i.e. we ignore constants and $\log(n)$ terms).
-We write $f(n) \sim g(n)$ to mean there exist natural numbers c, k, N so that for all n > N, we have that
+For complexity measurements in this paper, we care only about polynomial degree (i.e. we ignore constants and $\log(n)$ terms).
+We write $f(n) \sim g(n)$ to mean there exist positive numbers c, k, N so that for all n > N, we have that